rpdelaney/l4d2-tourney-rules/rules.md

 #####5.3 Casting
 The players agree that the matches may be casted according to the usual process.
-Servers should have room for up to two casters, two cameramen, and an admin.
 Access to mumble servers for ‘war rooms’ is appreciated but not required.

 #####5.4 Spectators and admins